 When determining child custody, every judge will focus on the best interests of your child.
 As a parent, you likely understand the importance of giving your child the best possible chance to attain the security and stability that lead to a successful life.

-I am attorney Mike Black, and I have been representing Minnesota parents and their children in custody matters for more than 30 years.
+I am mediator and arbitrator Mike Black, and I have been representing Minnesota parents and their children in custody matters for more than 40 years .
 I understand the importance of spending time with your children while confidently making decisions regarding their futures.
 My practice is now focused on helping parents make the right decisions for children as a neutral mediator.

 Choose A Ramsey County Child Custody Mediator To Create Your Own Plan

-Due to the intricacies involved in child support and the unique relationship each parent has with his or her child, mediation can be a preferable option for parents who want to personally tailor their child custody agreements to fit their children's needs.
-The court is often constrained to follow black and white labels with little room for flexibility.
+Due to the intricacies involved in child support and the unique relationship each parent has with his or her child, mediation and alternative dispute resolution can be preferable options for parents who want to personally tailor their child custody agreements to fit their children’s needs.
+The court is often constrained to follow arbitrary rules with little room for flexibility.
 In mediation, however, both parents can tweak these labels and even create their own.

-To speak with a St. Paul child custody attorney, contact my firm via email or phone.
+To speak with me, contact my firm via email or phone.
 A short phone conversation will likely help you understand your options and what next steps are available.
 Call my St. Paul office at 651-222-2587.